alan-turing-institute/data-safe-haven/tier1/README.md

 If you also want to write the initial passwords to a file on your local machine, change `force_write_initial_passwords` to `yes`.

-To declare users that should exist, add their name, username and email address to the `users` dict following the example.
+To declare users that should exist (this can be both existing and new users), add their name, username and email address to the `users` dict following the example.

 To declare users that should not exist, add their username to the `users_deleted` dict.